On Affine Homotopy between Language Encoders: Introduction

-In the context of the widespread deployment of language encoders, this paper tackles a natural question: Given two language encoders $\vh$ and $\vg$, how can we judge to what extent they are similar?
-This question is of practical importance; recent studies have shown that even small variations in the random seed used for training can result in significant performance differences on downstream tasks between models with the same architecture \citep{dodge2020finetuning,sellam2021multiberts}---that is, the models exhibit \emph{extrinsic} differences.
-Such language encoders cannot be considered similar or used interchangeably despite their architectural similarities.
-Moreover, an elementary understanding also calls for an \emph{intrinsic} (task-independent) measure of similarity---ideally, one that is informative about the extrinsic similarity on \emph{any} downstream task we might be interested in.
+In the context of the widespread deployment of language encoders, this paper tackles a natural question: Given two language encoders $\enc$ and $\encg$, how can we judge to what extent they are similar?
+This question is of practical importance---recent studies have shown that even small variations in the random seed used for training can result in significant performance differences on downstream tasks between models with the same architecture \citep{dodge2020finetuning,sellam2021multiberts} In this case, we say that two such language encoders exhibit an \emph{extrinsic} difference, i.e., the difference between two encoders manifests itself when considering their performance on a \emph{downstream} task.
+However, we also seek an \emph{intrinsic} notion of similarity between two language encoders, i.e., a notion of similarity that is independent of any particular downstream task.
+Moreover, we may hope that a good notion of intrinsic similarity would allow us to construct a notion of extrinsic similarity that holds for \emph{all} downstream tasks.